6.3 Referencing Examples

-This guide produced by the library summarises the most important information about Harvard Solent style and gives examples for the most common types of source and problem.
+This factsheet summarises the most important information about Harvard Solent style and gives examples for the most common types of source and problem.

 Psychology courses use APA referencing style.
 See the Psychology Writing Guidelines below for an introduction to using this style for Psychology.
 Use the APA Referencing book to see examples of how to format your references and how to deal with different types of source.